flyingcakes85/git-workshop-notes/chapters/chapter_2.md

 ## Checking logs

-Since we have made a commit, its a permanent part of the repository now.
+Since we have made a commit, it's a permanent part of the repository now.
 You can see logs to verify the commit is there.

 ```sh
 [snehit@wired my-project]$ git log